pamudu123/seeds_clustering/README.md

 # Seeds Dataset Clustering Analysis
-This is done as a part of my masters studies.
+This is done as a part of my master's studies.

 ## Introduction